*The Graduate Writing Center hosts a series of workshops addressing a variety of writing-related topics.

 Attendance fulfills part of the requirement for receiving Graduate School fellowship or travel funding.
 Lunch will be provided by the Graduate School.

 *To register for an upcoming workshop, please click the "register" button underneath that workshop's description.
 If you have already registered and want to check your registration status, please go to "View My Registrations Page"

 Academic writing follows specific generic and stylistic conventions that may not be immediately obvious.
 This workshop discusses principles of academic writing and offers concrete strategies graduate students can use to produce clear, concise prose.

 Many writers struggle with writing productively, especially when they first try to produce long, complex pieces of academic writing.
 This workshop provides strategies for setting goals, managing time, and overcoming common setbacks.

-November 2, 12:00 PM-1:00 PM
+Friday, March 29, 12:00 PM-1:00 PM

 The Revision Process